davidsamu/seal/doc/Preprocessing methods/Quality metrics.md

 ### Based on spike times

-All the below statistics are calculated over the entire session, as well as over the session using a non-overlapping 1 minute long sliding window (width: 60 s, step: 60 s).
+All the below statistics are calculated over the entire session, as well as over the session using a non-overlapping 1 minute long sliding window (equal width and step of ~120 s, precise value may be slighly higher due to session length not being exact multiple of 120 s).

 #### Firing rate